 And here’s the list of disadvantages:

-Finally, we give a smooth finish to the already drilled and bored to precise dimensions hole – reaming.
+Finally, we give the already drilled and bored a smooth finish to precise dimensions hole – reaming.

 Reaming is the finishing process intended specifically for previously created holes.
 It ensures great precision of smoothness of inner surfaces of holes without changing their dimensions significantly.

 For reaming, cutting tools as reamers are used.
-They are basically rotary cutting bits with a cylindrical or conical shape.
-A spindle of a CNC machine holds a tool and rotates it at low RPM.
-Sharp edges of tooling cut off microscopic ships of material, typically metal, thus polishing internal dimensions to perfection.
+They are rotary cutting bits with a cylindrical or conical shape.
+A CNC machine spindle holds a tool and rotates it at low RPM.
+Sharp tooling edges cut off microscopic ships of material, typically metal, thus polishing internal dimensions to perfection.

 Manufacturers love reaming for the following: